anacampesan/angular2-services/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Overview

+- mock-users: Has a constant that provides data to UserService
+- users.service: Is a service that has a getUsers function, which expects and returns a promise (in this case, data from mock-users)
+- userlist.component: has a provider declared (UserService), the constructor instantiates the userService, and there is a getUsers function to grab data from the service and assign it to the users array.
+This function is run as soon as the app starts